 Cody Wyoming Trout Ranch (Cody, WY)

 If you have Yellowstone on your must-visit list, then the Cody Wyoming Trout Ranch is the place to stay.
 Located five miles from the historic town of Cody and an hour's drive from Yellowstone's east entrance, camping at the Trout Ranch means you get to sleep in a tipi!
-These tipis are situation on the bank of the picturesque Shoshone River where you can fish for your dinner.
+These tipis are situated on the bank of the picturesque Shoshone River where you can fish for your dinner.

 Fernwood Resort (Big Sur, CA)

 Big Sur's heavenly mix of forested mountains, rugged coastline and lack of cell service make it the ideal locale for getting away.
 Fernwood Resort offers all sorts of camping options from tent spots and RV sites to cabins and glamping tent cabins.
 All have access to the camp store and the Fernwood Bar & Grill (which has Wi-Fi), for when you don't feel like grilling.
-Spend your days exploring the Big Sur River and you may never want to go home.
+Spend your days exploring the Big Sur River, and you may never want to go home.

 Canaan Valley Resort (Davis, WV)

 Canaan Valley Resort has RV sites and cabins.
 The state park has a variety of amenities for families: scenic chairlift at the ski area, Tube Park, Resort Board tours, indoor and outdoor swimming pools, climbing wall, Eurobungy, clay trap shooting (for kids 12 and older), naturalist programs, hiking, biking, geocaching and mini golf.
-The RV Park has 34 sites with rates range from $25-32 per night.
+The RV Park has 34 sites with rates ranging from $25-32 per night.
 There are also a variety of cabins and cottages with two to four bedrooms.

 Northwest Rafting Company (Hood River, OR)

-For a rafting adventure plus camping trip all rolled into one, Oregon-based Northwest Rafting Company offers guided multi-day whitewater rafting trips on Oregon’s Rogue River that is perfect for families, including families with kids who are young or new to rafting.
+For a rafting adventure plus camping trip all rolled into one, Oregon-based Northwest Rafting Company offers guided multi-day whitewater rafting trips on Oregon’s Rogue River that are perfect for families, including families with kids who are young or new to rafting.
 The four-day, 38-mile Rogue River trip includes three nights of camping along the river.
 Each spot offers access to a variety of backcountry features like historic sites and scenic viewpoints along the nearby Rogue River Trail.
 There are also great swimming holes, guide-led river games and star-gazing at night.
 Along the river as well as at the campsites there are great wildlife spotting opportunities.
 Campers might see river otters, salmon, Great Blue Herons, Mergansers, deer, bald eagles, osprey and even occasionally black bears.
 Guides cook all the meals.

 Ocean Lakes Family Campground (Myrtle Beach, SC)